codezeroexe/Mini-database-project--ecommerce/README.md

 The script also contains several example queries that address common business questions:

+List all customers: A basic query to retrieve all customer details from the customer table.

+List all products: A basic query to retrieve all product details from the product table.

-List all customers and their orders: This query joins the customer and order tables to provide a complete view of all orders placed, along with the customer's name.
+Show all orders with customer names: This query joins the order and customer tables to provide a complete view of all orders placed, along with the customer's name, which isn't available in the order table alone.

-Show items in a specific order: This query uses a JOIN between orderitem and product to list all the items within a given order, including their names and quantities.
+Show all items in a specific order (e.g., orderid = 1): This query uses a JOIN between orderitem and product to list all the items within a given order, including their names and quantities.
+This is essential for viewing the contents of a particular order.

-Display payment details: This query retrieves payment information, linking it to the corresponding order and customer to show who made which payment.
+Show all payments and their status: This query demonstrates a multi-table JOIN by linking the payment, order, and customer tables.
+It retrieves comprehensive payment information, including the customer's name and the corresponding order ID.
+This is a common business query for financial tracking.

 These queries demonstrate the ability to retrieve and combine data from multiple tables, which is a core skill for database management.